Pest control experts deliver all our wasp treatments. Same-day appointments available.

 We know how concerning it can be when wasps invade your space.

-In properties home to children or older residents, a wasp nest can pose a major threat to their day-to-day lives while a nest local to a business can actively deter customers from visiting your premises while also posing as a health risk to employees.
+In homes with children or elderly residents, a wasp nest can significantly threaten daily life.
+A nest near a business can discourage customers from visiting and also pose health risks to employees.

 Contacting The Wasp Removal Professionals

-The first step in removing a wasps’ nest from your property is contacting our friendly and approachable team.
-We’ll talk you through your wasp problem and advise on what will happen next.
-We operate 24/7, meaning we’re here to help with your wasp pest control at any time of day or night.
-Don’t forget that getting a quote for your pest problem is completely free.
+The first step in removing a wasp’s nest from your property is contacting our friendly and approachable team.
+We’ll discuss your wasp problem and advise on what will happen next.
+We’re here to help with your wasp pest control.
+Don’t forget that getting a quote for your pest problem is free.

 Inspecting Your Property

-It’s key that our team of experts visit your property to best identify the source of the wasp infestation.
-Even though every property is unique, our team is well versed in the numerous locations within which a wasp colony can take residence.
+Our experts must visit your property to identify the best source of the wasp infestation.
+Even though every property is unique, our team is well-versed in the numerous locations where a wasp colony can reside.

 Putting Together a Wasp Removal Treatment Plan

-Efficiency is key when it comes to wasp nest removal and at Willis Pest Control, we guarantee wasp removal for a period of two months to ensure that the problem is gone for good.
-We do this by making multiple visits to your property through which we identify and mitigate any separate opportunities wasps may have to return.
+Efficiency is key when it comes to wasp nest removal.
+We are the experts who can help remove wasps for good.
+We do this by making multiple visits to your property, during which we identify and mitigate any separate opportunities wasps may have to return.

-We’re committed to providing the very best wasp pest control in Birmingham, Wolverhampton and throughout the West Midlands.
-Our fully qualified team of professionals have all the tools and experience to deal with wasp infestations of any size.
+We’re committed to providing the very best wasp pest control in Birmingham, Wolverhampton, and throughout the West Midlands.
+Our fully qualified team of professionals has the tools and experience to deal with wasp infestations of any size.

-We also pride ourselves in our responsive and efficient service.
-When you contact us for professional wasp removal, you’ll find that we’re there to get your problem sorted in no time at all.
+We also pride ourselves on our responsive and efficient service.
+When you contact us for professional wasp nest removal, you’ll find that we’re there to solve your problem quickly.

 In the meantime, there are some steps you can take to discourage wasps from invading your space.
-While these won’t fix the source of the problem, they should help to reduce the number of wasps in areas you spend time in.
+While these won’t fix the source of the problem, they should help to reduce the number of wasps in areas where you spend time.

 - Keep your bin lids securely closed (this includes both your household bin and your wheelie bin/outside bin!).

-- If possible, keep your wheelie bin or outside bin well away from your home or business property.
+- If possible, keep your wheelie or outside bin away from your home or business property.

-- Avoid leaving food (especially sweet food and drinks) out for too long.
+- Avoid leaving food (especially sweet food and drinks) out too long.

 - Keep windows and doors to your property closed as much as possible.
 If the weather is too warm, consider installing fly screens.